Hartsfield-Jackson Atlanta International Airport (ATL)

 WHERE TO BUY TICKETS?

 With any new ballpark, tickets are typically in high demand.
-We recommend pre-purchasing your tickets during the Inaugural season of SunTrust Park.
-Ticket Monster is our favorite online dealer offering the best deals for Braves tickets.
+We recommend pre-purchasing your tickets through Ticket Monster for the best deals for Braves tickets.

 WHEN TO GO?

 You can count on a hot and humid vacation to “Hotlanta” during the summer months.
 To get a little relief, Ballpark Chasers recommends traveling to SunTrust Park in late April or any part of May.
 On average, July tends to bring the most rainfall as well as the hottest temperatures and is therefore best avoided.
 If time allows, we suggest purchasing tickets to two games, with a day off in between.
 Us the day off see the tourist attractions along with a Minor League ballpark (see below for suggestions).